Understanding the Law

 It must be made to gain something, or cause someone else to suffer a loss

 Where a group of people are involved in a plan to produce or sell forgeries or to misrepresent items as something more valuable, the charge may be ‘conspiracy to defraud'.
 This essentially means a plan to commit a fraud.
-For more information on this click the Conspiracy to Defraud section on the left hand toolbar.
+For more information on this, please see our Conspiracy to Defraud section.

 Making Fake Antiques etc. Inc Possession of Articles for use in a fraud